faisalimroz/Mini-E-Commerce/README.md

 Contains a simple form with fields for Name, Email, and Address.

-A "Submit" button simulates placing an order (no backend API integration is required for this task).
+A "Submit" button simulates placing an order.

 Technologies Used
 Frontend: